JaneliaSciComp/2020AprilGitCourse/lessons/lesson-4.md

 - CI/CD

 ## advanced topics/you should know this exists

 ### things you will probably need/use
 - demo all of these!
 - stage hunks (GUIs & git add -p)
-- git remote and get remote show origin
+- git remote and git remote show origin
-- search on "man git command"
 - DoI for GitHub repo
     + https://guides.github.com/activities/citable-code/
     + via Zenodo, open access organization from CERN